aws/aws-fpga/hdk/docs/Virtual_JTAG_XVC.md

 5)	Select the debug bridge instance from the Vivado Hardware panel

 6)      You will need a "Probes file" in the next step.
-A "Probes file" with an ".ltx" extension is generated during the build process and written to the checkpoints directory .
+A "Probes file" with an ".ltx" extension is generated during the build process and written to the checkpoints directory.

 7)	In the Hardware Device Properties window select the appropriate “Probes file” for your design by clicking the icon next to the “Probes file” entry, selecting the file, and clicking “OK”.
 This will refresh the hardware device and it should now show the debug cores present in your design.
 Note the Probes file is written out during the design implementation, and is typically has the extension ".ltx".